Local moving companies in St. Louis

 Other considerations when moving to Oregon from St. Louis

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Oregon.
-Get started here.
+• Change of address: Be sure to fill out your USPS change of address form at least a week before your move.
+You can set your official move date so your mail is forwarded to Oregon without any hiccups.
+Start here.

-• Moving insurance: Every state has their own requirements when it comes to insurance.
+• Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 Released Value Protection is a cost-effective choice as it comes at no extra cost.
 Movers provide this option without additional charges, but the coverage it offers is minimal.
 With Released Value Protection, the mover's liability is limited to 60 cents per pound per article.

 Things to do in Oregon